 A specialist in African American art, Schulman curated and organized several major exhibitions at the Art Institute of Chicago and contributed actively to the museum’s acquisitions program.
 Most recently, he curated A Force for Change: African American Art and the Julius Rosenwald Fund (Spertus Museum, Chicago, 2009) and Richard Hunt: Sixty Years of Sculpture (Chicago Cultural Center, 2014).
 He is currently working on an exhibition devoted to the history of African American designers in Chicago.
 Schulman was educated at Columbia University in New York (BA 1982) and New York University’s Institute of Fine Arts (MA 1986).

-Reto Thüring is curator of contemporary art at the Cleveland Museum of Art, where he is responsible for overseeing the museum’s collection of contemporary artwork and the programming of exhibitions at the museum and the Transformer Station.
+Reto Thüring is Chair of Modern, Contemporary, and Decorative Art, and Performing Arts and Curator of Contemporary Art at the Cleveland Museum of Art, where he is responsible for overseeing the museum’s collection of contemporary artwork and the programming of exhibitions at the museum and the Transformer Station.
 He studied at the University of Basel and wrote his dissertation on Venetian portraiture of the 16th century.
 Since 2004, Thüring’s primary focus has been working with contemporary art and artists as a curator, editor, and art critic.
-Recent projects at the Cleveland Museum of Art include installations and solo exhibitions with Julia Wachtel, Jennifer Bartlett, Martin Creed, Fred Wilson, Janet Cardiff, Damián Ortega, Roman Signer, Ragnar Kjartansson, and the group exhibition The Unicorn at Transformer Station.
-For 2016 Thüring is working on a comprehensive exhibition on the work of Albert Oehlen.
+Projects at the Cleveland Museum of Art include installations and solo exhibitions with Albert Oehlen, Kara Walker, Dan Graham, Roman Signer, Martin Creed, Jennifer Bartlett, Fred Wilson, Janet Cardiff, Ai Weiwei, Damián Ortega, Ragnar Kjartansson, and the group show The Unicorn.